Skip to main content

 πŸ¦₯ namakemono = Sloth (Japanese) = Slow and forgetful = very delay-tolerant, offline-first and privacy-respecting 🩷

 namakemono is a protocol for peer-to-peer and federated applications.
-It gives them sloth-superpowers: offline-first collaboration, fine-grained permissions, data validation, schema migration, decentralised MLS encryption, low memory footprint, efficient replication and privacy-respecting deletion.
+It gives them sloth-superpowers: offline-first collaboration, fine-grained permissions, data validation, schema migration, decentralised group encryption, low memory footprint, efficient replication and privacy-respecting deletion.

 Sloth-Superpowers!